 Requests for modification of the above list will be processed as follows.
-If the requested modification satisfies the definition of a minor permit modification as defined in 40 CFR 122.63 modifications will not be required to be advertised in a public notice.
+If the requested modification satisfies the definition of a minor permit modification as defined in 40 CFR 122.63, modifications will not be required to be advertised in a public notice.
 A minor modification constitutes a correction of a typographical error, increase in monitoring and/or reporting, revision to an interim compliance schedule date, change in ownership, revision of a construction schedule for a new source discharger, deletion of permitted outfalls, and/or the incorporation of an approved local pretreatment program.

-A request for a minor modification must be initiated by the permittee by completing the form titled Wyoming Pollutant Discharge Elimination System Permit Modification Application For Coal Bed Methane.
+A request for a minor modification must be initiated by the permittee by completing the form titled National Pollutant Discharge Elimination System Permit Modification Application For Coal Bed Methane.
 Incomplete application forms will be returned to the applicant.

-The outfalls listed in Table 1 (located at the end of Part I) may be moved from the established location without submittal of a permit modification application provided all of the following conditions are satisfied:
+The outfalls listed in the above table may be moved from the established location without submittal of a permit modification application provided all of the following conditions are satisfied: